0x1FFFFF/openai_api_explorations/README.md

 ## Meeting Transcriber and Summarizer To-do:
-- [ ] Multiprocessing - it's slow right now as it has to sequentially process each part of the audio file
+- [ ] Multiprocessing - Right now all steps are sequential.
+This is a bottleneck.
+  - [ ] Audio Transcribe
+  - [ ] Meeting Part Summary
 - [ ] Decouple and make modules
 - [ ] Configurable detail level of part summary
 - [ ] Configurable detail level of condensed summary